taikoxyz/taiko-mono/packages/protocol/docs/analysis/MrPotatoMagic-Analysis.md

 There are a few risks associated with the protocol:

 - The protocol does not have a robust on-chain fee estimation mechanism.
-On calling the on-chain functions, the relayers should provide the contracts with upto date prices for users or atleast maintain a default amount of gas to send across.
+On calling the on-chain functions, the relayers should provide the contracts with up to date prices for users or at least maintain a default amount of gas to send across.
 - The protocol would not work perfectly with swapping protocols.
 This is because the bridge includes invocation delays which can cause swaps to go outdated.
 - There is an issue related to custom coinbase transfers which can create a risk among block proposers.